readthedocs/ethical-ad-client/docs/index.rst

     This can only further reduce campaign types, not allow ones prohibited for the publisher.
     This is useful when you want certain users to not get certain types of ads.

+``data-ea-manual`` (optional)
+    Set to ``true`` if you want to :ref:`manually load ads <load manually>` at a specific future time for your app.
+    This is useful if you want to conditionally load advertising for some users but not others or only load advertising when specific actions are performed.

 Themes
 ------